utilitywarehouse/kafka-cluster-config/README.md

 3. This file defines an S3 Lifecycle expiration rule for each topic's backup prefix, ensuring S3 objects are automatically deleted after the topic's retention period expires.

 For more context, see the full [MSK Backup Strategy documentation](https://github.com/utilitywarehouse/documentation/blob/master/infra/operational/msk-ops.md#msk-data-backup).

+#### CI automation
+CI updates the generated files when they drift through automated commits on feature branches.

 ## Why is this repository public?
 It contains standard kafka configuration and does not include confidential information